-Ngoc Nguyen is an entertainment professional with over 20 years of experience in the industry highlighted by a special focus on feature film publicity and talent relations.
-Working at the crossroads of entertainment, sports and philanthropy, Ngoc is a multi-faceted Strategist who produces successful campaigns, events and content for clients that have included: Google, Paramount, XPRIZE, US Open, Harness, SAG Awards, Bad Robot and the J.J.
+Ngoc Nguyen is a Strategist.
+A longtime studio publicist who fell into producing film and television, Ngoc currently works at the intersection of entertainment, sports and philanthropy, developing content and campaigns for global brands and individual influencers, to impact culture through creative storytelling.
+With over 20 years of experience, Ngoc’s extensive work portfolio includes Google, Paramount, XPRIZE, US Open, Harness, SAG Awards, Bad Robot and the J.J.
 Abrams and Katie McGrath Family Foundation and Academy Award Winner Octavia Spencer among others.

 Upon leaving the studio, Ngoc took on the role of Head of Publicity for the inaugural TEDxAustinWomen Event and led the summit to become the #1 TEDWomen Event of the year.
 The TED Talk by bullying victim turned activist, Lizzie Velasquez, still stands as one of the most view TED Talks of all time (with over 18M views collectively) and inspired the multiple Award-Winning feature documentary, A BRAVE HEART: THE LIZZIE VELASQUEZ STORY, which Ngoc produced for Women Rising Productions.
 With a growing passion for telling meaningful stories that inspire change, Ngoc also served as an Associate Producer on #ProtectHer, a docu-series about sexual assault prevention among athletes.